Guide - The Best of Park City

 March through May encompasses the full range of mountain weather.
 Early March often resembles deep winter, with skiing in full operation and temperatures regularly dropping below freezing.
 By late May, conditions approach summer, with warm afternoons and trail access expanding.

 April and early May bring the most unpredictable conditions—snow one day, sunshine the next.
+Park City often experiences a major snowstorm within days of the ski resorts closing—much to the chagrin of locals—and the Easter holiday is a crapshoot.

 Create Your Free Park City Guide →